 In the wild, Hoyas are used to having foliage drop from tropical canopies, creating rich soil for them to grow and thrive.

-To play it safe, use an African Violet potting soil and mix in some compost and worm castings.
+To play it safe, use an well-draining soil like a African Violet potting soil and mix in some extra perlite, compost, and worm castings.